 You’ve probably seen in the news over the past few months that, as a nation, we are becoming more resilient towards antibiotics.
 Our bodies are basically getting used to us taking them, and therefore they aren’t as effective in treating what they’re supposed to.

 Now with teeth, it’s an entirely different reason as to why we’re reluctant to hand them over.
-Obviously, we don’t want you to become unresponsive to any antibiotics we give you, but we usually don’t like to give them for one reason: They do not cure toothache.
+Obviously, we don’t want you to become unresponsive to any antibiotics we give you, but we usually don’t like to give them for one reason: Antibiotics don’t cure toothache.

 We have a lot of patients come in with a raging toothache, asking for some magic pills to get them out of pain, and if we can, we always try and find a way to cure the problem without the pills.
 This is because antibiotics won’t cure the problem, only mask it.